maniharikaaaa12-eng/FUTURE_FS_03/README.md

 # Future FS 03

-A simple static HTML project containing `FUTURE_FS_03.html`.
+A polished static landing page template for a hair clinic, implemented in a single HTML file.

-## Contents
+## Overview

-- `FUTURE_FS_03.html` — main HTML file for the project.
+- `FUTURE_FS_03.html` includes a complete responsive landing page layout with a hero section, navigation, service/features sections, and a modern visual style.
+- The page uses inline CSS and Google Fonts (`Poppins` and `Playfair Display`) for typography.

 ## Usage

-1. Open `FUTURE_FS_03.html` in a web browser.
+1. Open `FUTURE_FS_03.html` in any modern web browser.
-2. Edit the file using any text editor.
+2. Customize the content directly in the HTML source using a text editor.
+3. Optionally add images, icons, or assets to extend the design.

+## Included file

+- `FUTURE_FS_03.html` — static HTML page with embedded CSS.

 ## Notes

-- This repository currently contains only a single HTML file.
+- This repository currently contains only one page, making it easy to fork and adapt.
-- Add additional assets and documentation as the project grows.
+- To publish, host the HTML file on any static site service or open it locally.